trustedanalytics/scoring-pipelines/README.md

                 ["num_field_"+str(x) for x in range(3,137) if np.mod(x,2)==1],
                 mean_centered=True, k = 20)

+    ...
-    # A lot of visualization and inspection operations after this point
+    .
+A lot of code for visualization and inspection of the data after this point ..